The truth of my childhood

 The first memory I have of my mum drinking and it being a problem, I was around 7 or 8.

-From around the age of nine, I began to understand that my mum was struggling with alcoholism.
+From around the age of nine, I understood that my mum was struggling with alcoholism.

 She was an alcoholic and struggled with life, but she was a human with a personality.